hamdiz0/first-repo/README.md

 	- git checkout "hash" "file" ("detatched head state" if file is not specified type git switch - or git ckeckout main to undo changes)

 # `ignore files` :
-	- specifie dirs/files/patterns in ".gitignore" to ignore it
+	* specifie dirs/files/patterns in ".gitignore" to ignore it
-	- ".gitignore" file must be committed
+	* ".gitignore" file must be committed

 # `track empty dirs` :
-	- add a ".gitkeep" inside an empty dir to keep track of it
+	* add a ".gitkeep" inside an empty dir to keep track of it
-	- ".gitkeep" file is just a convention not a special file
+	* ".gitkeep" file is just a convention not a special file

 # `alaises` :
 	- git config --global alias."alias" "command"

-#update or change commits :
+# `update or change a commit` :
 	- git commit --amend -m "message" (change last commit message)

 					[`USING GIT REMOTLY`]

 # `local/remote communication` :
-	- its better to initialize the repo on the remote web service first
+	* its better to initialize the repo on the remote web service first
-	- clone clones a remote web repo on a local machine
+	* clone clones a remote web repo on a local machine

 # `set up|remove remote repo` :
 	- git remote -v (show current remote connections fetch/push)